-Our Designated Safeguard Leader is Mrs Harper and Mrs Nota is Deputy Safeguarding Lead.
+Our Designated Safeguard Leader is Mrs Harper and Mrs Nota and Mrs Stephenson are our Deputy Safeguarding Leaders.
 It is their responsibility to deal with any safeguarding and child protection issues in school.
-Both ‘Working Together to Safeguard Children (2018)’ and ‘Keeping Children Safe in Education (2019)’ require that all schools have a Designated Safeguard Lead in place to deal with child protection concerns.
+Both ‘Working Together to Safeguard Children (2018)’ and ‘Keeping Children Safe in Education (Sept 2021) require that all schools have a Designated Safeguard Lead in place to deal with child protection concerns.

 “MAKING THE NEXT SCHOOL DAY BETTER”